Joe Kent: Foreign policy

-At a conference held at Washington Marriott Marquis in April 2022, Kent argued that the "political establishment" seeks to initiate a conflict against Russia, including by providing military assistance to Ukraine—a level of support he outright opposed.
-He stated that Russian president Vladimir Putin's demands for Donetsk and Luhansk Oblasts were "very reasonable".
+At a conference held at Washington Marriott Marquis in April 2022, Kent argued the "political establishment" seeks to initiate a conflict against Russia, including by providing military assistance to Ukraine—a level of support he outright opposed.
+He stated Russian president Vladimir Putin's demands for Donetsk and Luhansk Oblasts were "very reasonable".
 His comments on Tucker Carlson Tonight denouncing support for Ukraine as deterring a peace deal were repeated by TASS, a Russian state-owned news agency.
+In September 2023, Kent described the Biden administration's strategy as immoral, arguing that the U.S. is fueling a prolonged war that is "unsustainable" for Ukraine.
+Kent has specifically stated that the policy uses the Ukrainian civilian population as "cannon fodder", describing drafted Ukrainian soldiers—whom he characterized as formerly everyday workers and students—as being sent to die in a "muddy ditch" in a war he believed they cannot win.
+He has argued that by providing continuous aid, the U.S. prevents a necessary, albeit likely painful, peace deal from being brokered.